ace139/image_similarity_search_qdrant_titan_multimodal/README.md

-# Image Similarity Upload to S3 with Titan Multimodal Embeddings and Qdrant
+# Image Similarity Search with Titan Multimodal, Qdrant — now with Bulk Ingest/Search

 A simple Streamlit app to upload images, generate embeddings using Amazon Bedrock Titan Multimodal Embeddings, and store both the image and an embeddings JSON record in Amazon S3.
 It also inserts the embedding into a Qdrant vector database for similarity search.